otto-de/api-guidelines/api-guidelines/rest/resources/naming-conventions/rules/must-use-kebabcase-for-uris.md

 ---
-type: MUST
 id: R000023
 ---

-# use kebab-case for URIs
+# MUST use kebab-case for URIs

 When crafting a URI, we use a hyphen to delimit combined words (kebab-case).